The New Popup Vintage Background From Lastolite

 Like I said I was using the medium Ezybox Octa Pro, which, like it’s bigger brother, produces beautiful light.
 It also has a nice front edge to the softbox allowing you to more effectively control and feather the light.
 I used my usual one light setup with a Trigrip soft silver reflector as a bounce/fill.
 The Vintage background takes the light well.
 I tend to feather the light off creating richer, darker tones in the background whilst highlighting the food.

 I also shot at various apertures to see how the background looked super soft and medium softness.
 In all aspects, it looks really nice.
 The results have a fine art kind of feel to them, which I wasn’t expecting at all.
-Other than food I can imagine it working well for vintage still life setups.
+Other than food photography I can imagine it working well for vintage still life setups.
 Both the Tobacco and Olive sides have a vignette so if you also use this for portraits it’s a nice, in-camera look.
 I’d like to see how coloured light works with this background, and, of course, you’ll be able to tweak the colours in post.

 What I haven’t tried yet